mansellrace/comelit-esphome/protocol.md

 Then 18 bits are sent, divided as follows:

+The first 6 bits indicate the command, again starting with the least significant bit.

-the first 8 bits indicate the address.
-The least significant bit is transmitted first. the next 6 bits indicate the command, again starting with the least significant bit. the next 4 bits are checksum, they simply indicate the number of bits to 1 sent in the previous fields.
+the next 8 bits indicate the address.
+The least significant bit is transmitted first.

+the next 4 bits are checksum, they simply indicate the number of bits to 1 sent in the previous fields.

 For example, when I call an indoor intercom from the door station, the command 50 is sent.
 Suppose we call intercom #21:

 Command 50 = 110010